Copyright Match Tool

 The Copyright Match Tool is intended to find identical or nearly identical matches to your videos on YouTube and surface them to you for review.
 This includes cases where the audio may be replaced or dubbed.
 If someone used a portion of your video (just the audio, for example), it will not be surfaced in the tool.
 If you know of a reupload of your content that you’d like removed, you can always report it via the copyright webform.

 Why don’t you just take down my matching videos automatically?

 On top of that, just because a video uses your content doesn’t necessarily mean that video is infringing on your copyright.
-Before taking action, it’s the original creator’s responsibility to review each match to confirm that they are the ones who created the matched content.
+Before taking action, it’s the original creator’s responsibility to review each match to confirm that they're the ones who created the matched content.
 You should not file a copyright takedown request for content that you do not own exclusively, such as public domain content.
-Uploaders should also consider whether the matched content could be considered a fair use or be subject to some other exception to copyright and hence not require permission for reuse.
+Uploaders should also consider whether the matched content could be considered fair use or be subject to some other exception to copyright and hence not require permission for reuse.

 I’ve requested removal of multiple videos on a channel.
 Why hasn’t it been terminated?

 We have numerous safeguards in place against abuse of the copyright takedown process, including a system to make sure that channels have an opportunity to address copyright strikes they get before being terminated.
 If you submit numerous takedown requests against a channel that is still live, then it's likely that one of those mechanisms is in effect.
 The volume of takedown requests against a channel is taken into account in our enforcement policies, so please continue to report any content that you come across that you believe infringes on your copyright.

 Can I report an entire channel?